Arsenal blamed for Saliba loan frustration as St Etienne miss out on defender loan deal | Goal.com

 He only officially linked up with the Gunners over the summer, having spent the 2019-20 campaign with St Etienne.

-Big things were expected of the youngster in north London, but Mikel Arteta is not yet in a position where a relatively untested talent can be thrust into Premier League action.
+Big things were expected of the teenager in north London, but Mikel Arteta is not yet in a position where a relatively untested talent can be thrust into Premier League action.

 That left a door open for more important minutes to be collected elsewhere, with St Etienne eager to welcome a familiar face back onto their books.